-The current draft City of Pasco Draft Comprehensive Plan (2017a2020b) transportation goals and policies encourage providing an efficient and multimodal transportation network to support the City's land use vision and existing needs.
+The current draft City of Pasco Draft Comprehensive Plan (2020b) transportation goals and policies encourage providing an efficient and multimodal transportation network to support the City's land use vision and existing needs.
 The following goals and policies should be considered for future development:

-- LU-1-A Policy: Maintain and apply current design standards for major public investments, particularly streets. - LU-4-A Policy: Reduce the dependency of vehicle travel and encourage pedestrian and multi-modal options by providing compatible land-uses in and around residential neighborhoods. - CF-2-A Policy: Encourage growth in geographic areas where services and utilities can be extended in an orderly, progressive and efficient manner. - TR1-J Policy: encourage developments to meet the mission of the Pasco Complete Street Policy TR1-I Policy: Require developments to meet the intentstandards of the Pasco Complete Street Ordinance. - TR-4-A Policy: Incorporate streetscape design and streetscape into all major arterial and collector streets as they are constructed.
+- LU-1-A Policy: Maintain and apply current design standards for major public investments, particularly streets. - LU-4-A Policy: Reduce the dependency of vehicle travel and encourage pedestrian and multi-modal options by providing compatible land-uses in and around residential neighborhoods. - CF-2-A Policy: Encourage growth in geographic areas where services and utilities can be extended in an orderly, progressive and efficient manner. - TR1-I Policy: Require developments to meet the standards of the Pasco Complete Street Ordinance. - TR-4-A Policy: Incorporate streetscape design into all major arterial and collector streets.

-4.110.
+4.11.
 Public Services and Utilities